Thursday, September 20, 2018

 2018 Pilster Lecturer, Susan Power (Standing Rock Sioux)

-Introduction: Holly Boomer (Oglala Lakota), Oglala Lakota College
+Introduction: Dr. Holly Boomer (Oglala Lakota), Oglala Lakota College

 The lecture is FREE!
 The lecture will be followed by audience questions, refreshments and book signings.
 Books will be available for purchase at the lecture.